THE NIGHT SKATE

 Jovial murmuration enveloped Valyncort, Silifrey and Hulmarra, who sat about a circular, handsomely carved timber table which occupied the pavement before the well-trafficked facade of the Gold Brew luncheonette in the labyrinthian Urvolsk souk.
 A small, blue-jerkined man moved toward them from the interior of the bright-gabled restaurant, bearing three steaming drinks and six sugar cubes on a battered copper platter, sunlight shining off his dark and well-groomed pate.

 “Why are we here?”
-Hulmarra demanded, crossing her hide-bound arms, her lips in downward curl.
+Hulmarra demanded, crossing hide-bound arms, chapped lips in downward curl.
 “You said this matter was urgent, wolf slayer.
 Shouldn’t we be preparing to leave?”

 “That’s what we are doing.
 Besides-“

 “We’re famished.
 We’ve been rushing around all day,” Silifrey finished, easing back into her red-cushioned chair with a weary sigh, brightening as the approaching server paused before the trio, smiled and set the platter down on the table.
 “Ah, many thanks, Jahko.
 Smells wonderful.”

 “Of course, madam.”
 Jahko replied, beaming with pride.
 “Fresh ingredients.
 Fresh faces,” the server directed his cordial smile to Hulmarra, who raised a brow.
 “Your food will be out momentarily.”
 The server bowed and left off to attend other patrons.
 After a few moments, Hulmarra dipped to the steaming vessel before her, as if beholding an eldritch abomination.

 “What in the pits of Tarkhoum is that?”